tpascarella/sr50/docs/investing/gen-z-investments/guns.md

 :::tip Advantages

-- Useful if an EMP bomb hits.
+- Invaluable during the apocalypse.
-- Long lasting and always useful.
+- Long lasting.
 - Can save your life.

 :::